cooking calculator

 When to use it

-• Scaling recipes when you only have a scale but instructions are in cups.
+• Scaling recipes when you prefer to weigh ingredients in grams but the instructions are written in cups and tablespoons.

 Tips & cautions